 Once we have eaten up the salad I give the container a good wash in hot soapy water, dry then poke drainage holes in the bottom and a couple in the top with a hot skewer.
 You want it to drain very well so make sure there are plenty of holes.

-I don’t fill the clean salad container with the soil mix, I just use maybe an inch and a half to two inches deep.
+I don’t fill the clean salad container with the soil mix, I just use a few inches.

 I follow the directions on the seed packet for depth to plant the seed but I tend to sew them more thickly or closer together than the seed packet suggests.
 I just fly that way.